AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/comment-on-a-proof/comment-on-proof.md

 # Comment on a proof

-Comments enable you&nbsp;to provide feedback on content and collaborate with other users in the *proofing viewer*.
+Comments enable you to provide feedback on content and collaborate with other users in the `proofing viewer`.

 When tagging users in comments on a proof, the users you are able to tag might differ depending on various factors, such as individual user permissions and your membership in the organization: